 Insider Buys 180 Degree Capital's Stock

-A Form 4 filing filed with the SEC on Tuesday, December 8 showed that President Wolfe Daniel B bought 2,000 shares of 180 Degree Capital Inc (NASDAQ:TURN) at an average price of $2.05.
-The transaction moved the executive's stake in 180 Degree Capital Inc. to 353,500 shares.
-180 Degree Capital was trading 0.1% lower from the previous closing price.
+Shares of 180 Degree Capital Inc (NASDAQ:TURN) gained by 2.4% from the previous closing price.
+A Form 4 filing filed with the SEC on Monday, December 14 showed that Treasurer Secretary Gift Alicia M bought 1,000 shares at an average price of $1.92.
+The transaction moved the executive's stake in 180 Degree Capital to 59,470 shares.

 Posted-In: Insider TradeNews Insider Trades Intraday Update Markets